Website Visitor Identification and GDPR Compliance

 GDPR is relevant to anonymous website visitor identification because B2B sales and marketing teams need to be sure their tools and processes are compliant with GDPR for marketing to EU-based citizens.

 EU regulators are already starting to levy substantial fines against companies that violate GDPR.

 B2B firms selling to European customer prospects need to be GDPR compliant in their sales and marketing campaigns.

-In this post, I take a look at how GDPR impacts software tools for anonymous website visitor identification, with specific examples of vendor GDPR compliance communications.
+In this post, I take a look at how GDPR impacts B2B software tools for identifying website visitors, with specific examples of vendor GDPR compliance communications.

 Why B2B Firms Care About Website Visitor Identification

 Identifying anonymous website visitors is very useful for B2B firms that want to more fully leverage their corporate websites for lead generation purposes.